slapxxi/timetrader/README.md

 - [x] Learn about stateless web applications.
 - [x] Learn about caching with ETags.
 - [x] Learn about serving static files.
+- [x] Learn about static site generation.
+- [ ] Learn about REST APIs.

 ## Python